Location: Saint Paul, Minnesota

 What was your GIVEN action plan?
 Describe its mission, audience, and impact.

-Behold is intended to support young adult women, ages 21-29, in answering this call.
+Behold was intended to support young adult women, ages 21-29, in answering this call.

-Its impact has been shared through testimonials from Behold participants, including women who have committed to parish communities, formed strong Catholic community with other women they met in the series and by re-instilling in them a commitment to daily prayer.
+Its impact has been shared through testimonials from Behold participants, including women who have committed to parish communities, formed strong Catholic community with other women they met in the series, and re-instilled in them a commitment to daily prayer.
 Even years after the first Behold Series has taken place, I still see fruits coming from it today.